 If you don't feel like reading the whole article and just want to get started quickly, here's a short and sweet summary of the most important information about SIM cards in Namibia: 😉

-In Namibia, it's possible to stay online for less than €5.
-The prepaid SIM card itself costs around €2, and the minimum top-up is less than €1.
-Local network providers offer good plans with sufficient data and international calls.
-International roaming, by comparison, can quickly burn a hole in your travel budget.
-Local prepaid SIM cards offer cheap rates for data and calls, so you can spend more of your budget on actual adventures in Namibia.
+In Namibia, it is possible to stay online for around €5 per week.
+The cost of the prepaid SIM card is N$20, approx. €1.
+Local network providers offer great rates with sufficient data volume and for international calls.
+In comparison, international roaming can quickly burn a hole in your travel budget.
+Local prepaid SIM cards, on the other hand, offer you affordable rates for data and calls, so you can spend more of your budget on the actual adventure in Namibia.

 Share it with your friends